Facts & Recommendations

 Iodine is an essential micronutrient which helps our body maintaining a variety of functions.

-The best natural source of iodine is saltwater fish, seafood and seaweeds.
-Another source is dairy products and eggs, as well as iodised table salt.
+The best natural sources of iodine are saltwater fish, seafood and seaweeds.
+Other sources are dairy products and eggs, as well as iodised table salt.

 Iodine is a vital mineral our body needs to produce thyroid hormones.
 These hormones, mainly T3 (tri-iodothyronine) and T4 (thyroxine), control the growth and the development of all organs, the nervous system, the brain, the muscles and the skeleton.

 Iodine acts as a key factor in the programming of foetal and infant neurodevelopment.

 Furthermore, iodine contributes to maintain your skin healthy and to regulate the energy balance.

 Pregnancy is associated with major modifications in thyroid function resulting from hormonal changes.
 More thyroid hormones are needed, thus more are produced (approximately 50% increase at the beginning of the pregnancy), which implies that maternal iodine intake must be adequately increased.

 The foetus’s thyroid gland starts to produce its own hormones from as early as the 12th week of gestation.
 These thyroid hormones play an essential role in the development of the foetal brain and nervous system.
 The foetus’s ability to produce thyroid hormones solely depends on the intake of iodine in its mother’s diet.

 Furthermore, the iodine requirements remain increased during lactation as the mother needs to cover her needs and those of her child.